-Children in Singapore recognize the 1st Friday of October (used to be first of October) as “Children’s Day” – a time to honour and celebrate the joys of childhood through various activities and events catered especially for children.
+Children in Singapore recognize the 1st or 2nd Friday of October (used to be first day of October) as “Children’s Day” – a time to honour and celebrate the joys of childhood through various activities and events catered especially for children.
 However, do you know that children around the world uniquely celebrate the very same occasion at different times of the year?

 ⇒ Related Read: What to do on Children’s Day Long Weekend